-Caucusing may be called at any time, by stakeholders or by the mediator.
-Stakeholders may even wish to caucus within their own team, without the mediator.
-Alternatively, the mediator may need time alone and call a "mediator caucus" (Castrey and Castrey 1987, p.
+Caucusing may be called at any time, by contenders or by the mediator.
+Parties may even wish to caucus within their own team or with stakeholders, without the mediator.
+Alternatively, the mediator may need time alone and call for a "mediator caucus" (Castrey & Castrey 1987, p.
 15).
-Any type of caucusing may interrupt the positive flow of the conversation.
-The great advantage of precaucusing is that it does not interrupt the positive flow of communication that may be established during the joint session.
+Any type of caucusing may interrupt the flow of the conversation.
+The great advantage of pre-caucusing is that it does not interrupt the positive flow of communication that may be established during the joint session.
 Furthermore, pre-caucusing probably reduces interruptions after the joint meeting has begun.